Skip to Content

 Ham and Beans Soup Frequently Asked Questions

-Technically you don't have to use soaked beans, but I always do an overnight soak or occasionally use the quick soak method.
+Technically you don't have to let the beans soak, but I always do an overnight soak or occasionally use the quick soak method.
 I soak beans for instant pot recipes out of habit.

 This is actually a base go-to recipe for me cause of its versatility.
 It works with a variety of different vegetables so depending on the season you can change things up to your liking.
 I’ve made this dish with other soul food staples like turnips, artichokes, sweet potatoes, etc.